GSA/challenges-and-prizes/_all-challenges/1240-barriers-to-underserved-groups-in-underserved-areas-from-equal-access-to-doe-procurement-opportunities.md

 sidenav: true
 card-image: /assets/netlify-uploads/webp.net-resizeimage-23-.png
 agency-logo: /assets/netlify-uploads/webp.net-resizeimage-23-.png
-tagline: Help shape plans that support government-wide acquisition priorities and initiatives with an emphasis on science and research procurements and Department of Energy (DOE) procurement opportunities.
+tagline: With an emphasis on science and research procurements and Department of Energy (DOE) procurement opportunities.
 agency: Office of Management and Budget (OMB), Office of Federal Procurement Policy (OFPP)
 partner-agencies-federal: U.S. Department of Energy